[Solved!] MINVERSE in Excel Not Working

 Frequently Asked Questions

-To determine if your matrix is square, simply compare the number of rows and columns.
-If they are equal, your matrix meets the requirement for the MINVERSE function and can be used effectively.
+To determine if your matrix is square, compare the number of rows and columns.
+If they are equal, your matrix meets one of the requirements for the MINVERSE function.

 When working with the MINVERSE function, it’s important to be aware of the precision limitations in Excel.
 Keep in mind that Excel has a 16-digit precision limit, which means that large matrices or those requiring high levels of precision may lead to inaccurate results.
 Rounding errors or loss of precision can occur during the calculation process

-Q3.
-Can Excel version impact the performance of MINVERSE?
+Can the Excel version impact the performance of MINVERSE?

 Yes.
 The performance of the MINVERSE function can be influenced by the version of Excel being used.
 In previous versions, a three-step process involving selecting the output range, entering the formula, and using the CTRL+SHIFT+ENTER shortcut was required.
 However, newer versions, such as Microsoft Excel 365, have simplified the process.